 - Don’t let your phone get too hot.
 Remove the case when charging overnight.

-- For the longest battery life possible, try to keep your battery between 50 and 80 percent.
+- For the longest battery life possible, try to keep your battery between 20% and 80%.

 - Avoid letting your phone battery completely discharge.

 - If you can’t turn your phone off while it charges, consider flight mode, or at the very least don’t play a graphically-demanding game while it’s plugged in.

 - Only use fast charging when it’s really needed.